jovotech/learn-jovo/courses/project-3-podcast-player/step-4.md

 ##### PlaybackStopped

-The most convenient way to save the offset is with the help of the `AudioPlayer.PlaybackStopped` request.
+The most convenient way to save the offset is with the help of the `AlexaSkill.PlaybackStopped` request.

 The request will be sent if: